s0nderlabs/pragma./docs/features/nfts.md

 ### Specific NFT History
 ```
-Show activity for #123 from monad-punks
+Show activity for #123 from skrumpeys
 ```

 Activity includes: